 Requirements for other grants vary by granting entity.
-Recipient departments must ensure they comply with retention requirements specified by each grantor.
 Once the mandatory retention period has lapsed, the Grants Administrator shall request that the grant record(s) be properly destroyed.

 Federally funded grant records must also comply with 2 CFR § 220.82 which requires safeguarding data records against unauthorized alterations including Personally Identifiable Information (PII).
 PII is defined to include a person's name in combination with information such as a social security number, passport number, credit card number, bank number, health records, and similar information.
 PII required to be disclosed by law is excluded.
 Additionally, any information a funding entity designates as sensitive must also be safeguarded.